djmasde/wmaker/README.md

 "hacked" to run ok.
 With -d command parameter, becomes in a common analog clock.

 wmavgload: Another system load meter.
+With -shape and -withdrawn command parameter, becomes in a docker.

 wmload: Load meter docker, runs ok.
 With -shape and -withdrawn command parameter, becomes in a docker.